calistasalsabila/Programming-Language/C/material/11_01FileHandling.md

-# 📂 File Handling in C - Part 1
+# File Handling in C

 File handling is an essential feature in the C programming language that allows us to read, write, and manipulate files in the system.
-Below is a detailed explanation of file handling in C. 🚀
+Below is a detailed explanation of file handling in C.

-## 1️⃣ Opening a File (`fopen`)
+## 1. Opening a File (`fopen`)

 The `fopen()` function is used to open a file in a specific mode.
 General syntax: